aliuosio/MagentoAutoPatch/README.md

 * ~~Add backend Dialog and command implementation: notification per mail of after auto-patch~~
 * ~~Add ACL~~
 * ~~add auto-patch.log as Attachment to after patch mail~~

-#### Contribute
-Please Contribute by creating a fork of this repository.
-Follow the instructions here: https://help.github.com/articles/fork-a-repo/